yektaakhavan/yektaakhavan/README.md

 # Hi 🙋‍♀️, I'm Yekta
 ### A passionate frontend developer from Iran

-I am an enthusiastic and hard-working front-end developer who has been seriously learning and working in this field for the past three months.
-Previously, I was self-taught with the basic concepts of this field, and now I am focused on learning JavaScript in depth and implementing practical projects to strengthen my skills.
-I am interested in developing with React and working in professional teams, and my goal is to become a professional front-end developer.
-My passion for continuous learning and growth, combined with the ability to do practical projects, helps me achieve my goals and be a valuable addition to creative and dynamic teams.
+I am a passionate and hard-working front-end developer who has been seriously learning and working in this field for the past three months.
+Previously, I was self-taught in the basic concepts of this field, and now I am focusing on learning React in depth and implementing practical projects to strengthen my skills.
+I am interested in working in professional teams and my goal is to become a professional front-end developer.
+My passion for continuous learning and growth, combined with the ability to do practical projects, helps me achieve my goals and be a valuable member of creative and dynamic teams.

 ---